- There are approximately 22,000 fire hydrants owned by the City.

 Every one of the approximately 22,000 fire hydrants is inspected two to three times per year.
 Up to 10 City crews perform several hundred hydrant inspections every day.

 Occasionally, we will have to repair or replace hydrants.
 To do this work, we have to shut off a section of the neighbouring water mains.
-Visit our water main activity page to view all nearby repair work.
+Visit MyUtilityInfo page to view all nearby water main repair work.

 Most repair requirements are minor, but some require major work such as total replacement of the fire hydrant.
 On average, a hydrant may be out of service for a few days.
 Some may be out of service for a few weeks, depending on the work required and the specific circumstances.
 Hydrants are placed close enough to provide back up to each other.
 If one is out of service, fire crews can use the next closest one.
 The spacing is determined on industry best practices.
 In residential areas, hydrants are usually about 90m apart.